grooling/cotm/content/People/Lady Elaydren d'Vown.md

 date: 2024-03-17
 ---
 ![[_assets/media/People/Lady Elaydren d'Vown.bmp]]
-Hired the party to find her family heirloom: an adamantine plate shaped like a seven-pointed star
+Human noblewoman that hired the party to find her family heirloom: an adamantine plate shaped like a seven-pointed star.
+Kanxith noticed she was wearing a [[Factions/House Cannith|House Cannith]] signet ring.
+She works with House Cannith West.
+She originally hired [[Bonal Geldem]] to help find her family heirloom.

-Previously employed [[Bonal Geldem]] regarding finding heirloom

-Seems to have a very competent bodyguard
+Seems to have a very competent bodyguard, who knocked Rik out when he tried to pursue Lady d'Vown after the first meeting at [[Places/Sharn#The Broken Anvil Tavern|The Broken Anvil]].